bergstee/mcp-3D-printer-server/README.md

 2. **Temperature control**: The Bambu API doesn't provide direct methods to set temperatures.
 This would require custom G-code commands.

 3. **File management**: Files must be uploaded to the "gcodes" directory on the printer.

+## Limitations and Considerations

+### Memory Usage
+- **Large STL Files**: Processing large or complex STL files can consume significant memory.
+The entire STL geometry is loaded into memory during operations.
+- **Multiple Operations**: Running multiple STL operations in sequence (especially on large files) may cause memory to accumulate if garbage collection doesn't keep up.
+- **MCP Environment**: Since this runs as an MCP server, be aware that Claude's MCP environment has memory constraints.
+Complex operations on very large STL files may cause out-of-memory issues.

+### STL Manipulation Limitations
+- **Section Modification**: The section-specific modification feature works best on simpler geometries.
+Complex or non-manifold meshes may produce unexpected results.
+- **Base Extension**: The base extension algorithm works by adding a new geometry underneath the model.
+For models with complex undersides, results may not be perfect.
+- **Error Handling**: While we've added robust error handling, some edge cases in complex STL files might still cause issues.

+### Visualization Limitations
+- **SVG Representation**: The SVG visualization is a simplified schematic representation, not a true 3D render.
+- **Complex Models**: For very complex models, the visualization may not accurately represent all details.

+### Performance Considerations
+- **Slicing Operations**: External slicer processes can be CPU-intensive and may take considerable time for complex models.
+- **Progress Reporting**: For large files, progress updates may appear to stall at certain processing stages.

+### Testing Recommendations
+- Start with smaller STL files (< 10MB) to test functionality
+- Monitor memory usage when processing large files
+- Test modifications on simple geometries before attempting complex ones
+- Consider running on a system with at least 4GB of available RAM for larger operations

 ## License